Brilliant Mind

-"Brilliant Mind" is a song by British new wave band Furniture, released in 1986 by Stiff as the lead single from their second studio album The Wrong People.
+"Brilliant Mind" is a song by the British new wave band Furniture, released in 1986 by Stiff as the lead single from their second studio album The Wrong People.
 It was written by Jim Irvin, Hamilton Lee, Sally Still and Tim Whelan, and produced by Mick Glossop.
-"Brilliant Mind" reached number 21 in the UK Singles Chart and remains the band's only entry in the chart.
+"Brilliant Mind" reached number 21 on the UK Singles Chart and remains the band's only entry on the chart.

 The song was featured in the John Hughes film Some Kind of Wonderful (1987).

 Background

 In 2010, Jim Irvin recalled of the song, "The chorus came to me as I got on a 110 bus in Hounslow, after signing on the dole.
 The only way was up.
 And, ironically, this was the song that did it."

+Before signing to Stiff Records in 1986, Furniture shopped the demo of "Brilliant Mind" to a number of different record labels.
+Irvin told Sounds in 1986, "Lots of people turned down 'Brilliant Mind' and we've had to argue against putting a heavy backbeat to it and moving the chorus."

 Music video

 The song's music video was shot at the Wag Club, Wardour Street, London, in front of an invited audience of the band's friends.
 Speaking of the video to Record Mirror in 1986, Irvin said, "We had to haul all our friends out of bed at the crack of dawn so we'd have an audience.
 It looks quite refreshing because it's absolutely bereft of effects – hasn't even got the luxury of colour."